Types of Milk Explained

 All cows, whether they live on an organic or conventional dairy farm, receive the best care by dairy farmers.
 Animal care is one of the most important aspects of dairy farmers’ jobs, because it leads to high-quality, wholesome milk.

-All varieties of milk—regular or organic, flavored or white—are safe and wholesome.
+All varieties of milk — traditional or organic, chocolate or white – are safe and wholesome.
 Strict standards and government regulations established over the past century in the United States ensure that all milk you buy at the store is safe for you and your family to drink.

 Lactose-free milk is real cow’s milk—just like the other types of milk—but with one difference.
 The natural sugar in milk, called lactose, has been broken down.
 This makes it great option for people who are lactose intolerant.
 It still contains the same essential nutrients, including calcium, protein and vitamin D, as the other types of milk.

-Chocolate milk, or other flavored milk, is also a tasty protein food for kids.
+Chocolate milk, or other flavored milk, is also a tasty protein food for kids and part of an active lifestyle.
 Flavored milk counts as a serving of dairy and provides the same 13 essential nutrients in each serving.